msg555/tplbuild/README.md

   * Prebuild all your base images for every configuration in a single command
   * Lower build time for developer's
   * Enables _hermetic_ top-level image builds
+  * Check if base images are up to date for CI
 * Support for fixed _source images_
   * Update to the latest source image with a single command
 * Base images and fixed source images enable reproducible builds